pratikiitgn/Bigger_quadcopter/README.md

 ## For Ardupilot Customizable controller

+### Usefull links

 1) Main webpage for developer- https://ardupilot.org/dev/docs/building-setup-linux.html
 2) To clean ardupilot github repository on Ubuntu - ./waf distclean
 3) Learning base code - https://ardupilot.org/dev/docs/learning-the-ardupilot-codebase.html
 4) Ardupilot Libraries for sensors, controller - https://ardupilot.org/dev/docs/apmcopter-programming-libraries.html

+### Getting started with Ardupilot code

+1) To make specific type of build
+    $ ./waf configure --board (name of board)
+2) To complile the code
+    $ ./waf (name_of_board)
+3) The "_with_bl.hex": file contains the bootloader and is used for flashing to Ardupilot from other firmware...
+4) The "..apj" is used by mission planner to update firmware on existing Ardupilot installations as a local firmware file

 ## To make a launcher icon in Ubuntu